Oenocarpus distichus

-Oenocarpus distichus is a species of palm, commonly in the southeast of the Amazonia.
-It is distinguished from turu palm by the notorial appearance of its opposite leaves.
+Oenocarpus distichus is a species of palm, commonly occurring in the southeast of the Amazonia.
+It is distinguished from the turu palm by the appearance of its opposite leaves.

 Uses

 In Brazil, the palm has been used by indigenous people since ancient times.
 A thick wine is prepared with the kneaded mesocarp juice, highly appreciated locally.
 The pulp of the fruits contains 25% oil (10% of the weight of the whole fruit) and produces a light yellow oil.